Automata Learning from Preference and Equivalence Queries: Theoretical Guarantees of

-Theorem 2 and Corollary 1 imply \ouralgorithm{} makes progress towards termination with every hypothesis, and termination occurs when specific conditions are satisfied; therefore its output must be correct.
-Furthermore, because Moore machines are equivalent to Mealy machines, the final hypothesis can be converted into a reward machine.
+Lemma 1, Theorem 2, and Corollary 1 imply \ouralgorithm{} makes progress towards termination with every hypothesis, and termination occurs when specific conditions are satisfied; therefore its output must be correct.
+Theorem 3 indicates that REMAP learns the correct minimal automaton isomorphic to the target automaton in polynomial time.
+Next, we show how \ouralgorithm{} achieves PAC--identification when sampling-based equivalence queries are used.